FusionAuth/fusionauth-site/site/_posts/2023-02-03-single-sign-on-laravel-fusionauth.md

 ```shell
 $ curl -s https://laravel.build/my-app | bash
 ```

-> @INTERNAL I don't like doing this without a proper checksum or something.
-Maybe we could host our own install script and
-> provide the checksum ourselves?

 > Hint: you can change the name of your application from `my-app` from the URL above to anything you like, as long
 > as it only contains alphanumeric characters, dashes and underscores